Republic of China (1912–1949): United Nations

-Under the Atlantic Charter, the Republic of China was entitled to a permanent seat on the UN Security Council (UNSC).
+Under the Charter of the United Nations, the Republic of China was entitled to a permanent seat on the UN Security Council (UNSC).
 Though multiple objections were raised that the seat belonged to the lawful government of China, which had to many become the PRC even arguably prior to the official conclusion of the Chinese Civil War, the ROC retained the permanent seat reserved for China on the UNSC until 1971 when it was supplanted by the PRC.